Have you ever heard of trading patterns called Gartley, Butterfly, Bat or even Crab?

 Furthermore, harmonic patterns that do appear in trending markets are usually against the trend.
 When you do trade harmonic patterns in this scenario, you will find yourself cutting your trades many times.
 What can you do about it?

 Since harmonic trading performs poorly in trending markets, a logical solution would be to avoid trading harmonic patterns in a trending market.
-And if you want to capture big trends in the market, adopt a trend following system when the market is trending.
+And if you want to capture big trends in the market, adopt a trend following strategy.

 4) What about range markets?

-A range market is when price is contained between 2 areas, the support and resistance.
-Range market is favorable towards harmonic trading as these patterns are are more prevalent in this market condition.
+A range market is when the price is contained between Support and Resistance.
+A range market is favorable towards harmonic trading as these patterns are more prevalent in this market condition.

-After all we want to buy low sell high, right?
+After all, you want to buy low sell high, right?

 If you read most trading books or attend trading courses, they will teach you to place your stops just below the support or above the resistance.
 Thus it is no surprise to find stops below the low of candle wicks and high of candle wicks.